rstudio-conf-2022/get-started-quarto/README.md

 by Tom Mock

-:::{.callout-warning}
+:::{.callout-tip}
-This page is under construction and will be updated continuously until the workshop date.
-If you are a workshop attendee - please clone this repository via RStudio on evening of July 24th or morning of July 25th.
+If you are a workshop attendee - please clone <https://github.com/jthomasmock/quarto-workshop.git> via RStudio on Monday morning (July 25th).
 :::

 Please go to the workshop homepage for full instructions: <https://rstudio-conf-2022.github.io/get-started-quarto/>